Why Use a Travel Agent? Pros & Cons

 Why Use a Travel Agent instead of booking online in summary

-What do you think?
-Do you want to give one a try?
+Do you want to give booking through a Travel Agent a try?

 If you’d like to see more useful guides check out some of my other posts: